This Lasagne is made with an easy Homemade Bechamél Sauce, a rich and tender Beef Ragù and Cheese as far as the eye can see. What’s not to love?

 - Melt the butter in a suitably sized pot over medium heat.
 Add the flour and stir to create a roux.

 - Gradually pour in the milk, whisking as you go to ensure lumps don't form.
 Allow the sauce to simmer away for around 7-10mins to thicken, then add the nutmeg, parmesan, and salt & pepper (to taste).
-Stir to combine, taste for seasoning, then remove from heat.
+Stir to combine, check for seasoning, then remove from heat.
 You want the sauce thick enough to coat the back of a spoon (slightly thicker than double cream), but not so thick it won't pour.

 Lasagne